 During all the time I’ve been racially abused, only one person ever stood up for me, a kid from my class.
 They stood with me in front of a gang of kids a lot older than us and told them to leave me alone.
 I’ve never forgotten that moment, or them, because of it.

 Although we don’t really talk now, a few years ago when we added each other on Facebook we were talking on Messenger and I brought up that incident to thank them.
 They didn’t remember or even factor in how big an impact that left on me, but it was highly significant to me.
 I wish more people were like them.
-I wish I was still like that, my anxiety disorders have taken that part of me, unfortunately.
+I wish I was still like that.
+My anxiety disorders have taken that part of me, unfortunately.

 Second Abusive Teacher

-My second-year teacher was a vicious evil piece of work.
+My second-year teacher was a vicious, evil piece of work.
 I’ve never been beaten so often in my life.
 It made my bullies seem like amateurs.
 I was constantly being hit by this teacher for the smallest things.
 I was singled out for all of their abuse.
 I was picked up by my hair so that I would be dangling above my chair in mid-air and then hit repeatedly.
 This would be done in front of everyone in the class, and the classes next to ours could also see because they were wall-less, open plan type of classes rooms.
 Not once did one of the other teachers ever do anything to stop the abuse.

 Just so you’re aware, it was illegal to hit children at this point in school.
-This was no longer the golden day of child abuse where corporal punishment was allowed.
+This was no longer the golden day of child abuse, where corporal punishment was allowed.
 My mum often talked about how she would get caned during those years, but that level of punishment would have been a walk in the park compared to what this teacher routinely put me through.

 “Friends”

 The worst part of my primary school years wasn’t the bullying, the abuse at the hands of the staff members there, or even the abuse I would sometimes get at home.
-The worst part was when the overt racially motivated bullying I had to put up with from the older kids, changed to covert, behind my back, racial abuse from my classmates.
+The worst part was when the overt racially motivated bullying I had to put up with from the older kids changed to covert, behind my back, racial abuse from my classmates.
 That was the final nail in the coffin for trusting other people, and I truly lost the ability to form attachments because of this.

 My junior years were when I started to break down, and during the perfect storm of trying to get over being regularly beaten by my second-year teacher and having my so-called friends being racist about me behind my back, I snapped.
 I attacked one of the kids talking behind my back within earshot of me, so I’d heard everything they’d said about me.
 I got on top of them and pinned them to the ground.
 I then proceeded to repeatedly ram their head into the concrete playground floor.

-If the other kids hadn’t of dragged me off, I most likely would have killed them, because I wasn’t going to stop.
+If the other kids hadn’t dragged me off, I most likely would have killed them, because I wasn’t going to stop.
 This was when it was decided I should probably go home at lunchtime to eat rather than stay at school.
 I was a broken and suicidal child.

 It’s easy to develop attachment difficulties when you have these kinds of experiences happening to you when you’re a child.
 There wasn’t a single friend or person I could trust and I couldn’t rely on my mum either.